JoshBroomberg/easy-jupyter/README.md

 ## Why Easy Jupyter?

-Jupyter is great but mantaining a stable installation and environment can be painful - especially when you want to use more advanced functionality.
+Jupyter is great but maintaining a stable installation and environment can be painful - especially when you want to use more advanced functionality.
 Easy Jupyter gives you a clean, up-to-date and feature-rich environment + running server in one command.

 **Make Jupyter Great (Again)**